-NO. PROTOCOL Full Compliance Score Actual Score G3 Management has conducted a risk assessment of the warehouse and site, identifying the major risks of their operation including, but not necessarily limited to fire, spills, and major injury.
+NO. PROTOCOL: Risk Assessment Full Compliance Score Actual Score G3 Management has conducted a risk assessment of the warehouse and site, identifying the major risks of their operation including, but not necessarily limited to fire, spills, and major injury.
 The risk assessment must have been reviewed and dated since the last audit.
-Observations: 20
+Mandatory Observations:

-Inspect documentation on the results of the risk assessment for the warehouse and site.
+G3 Inspect documentation on the results of the risk assessment for the warehouse and site.
 The risk assessment should be site specific including internal and external factors such as vehicle impact, rail derailments, fires in nearby buildings and severe weather problems.
 The auditor will inspect documentation stating that the risk assessment plan has been reviewed and dated.

-NO. PROTOCOL Full Compliance Score Actual Score G4 Current copies of the Emergency Response Plan are kept: (a) in the office and at a designated location off-site. (b) with each designated person on the ER distribution list.
-Observations: 10 10
+NO. PROTOCOL: Copies of ER Plans Full Compliance Score Actual Score G4 Current copies of the Emergency Response Plan are kept: (a) in the office and at a designated location off-site. (b) with each designated person on the ER distribution list.
+Observations: Mandatory

-The auditor will verify that copies of the Emergency Response Plan are available in the office and off-site, and that key employees know its location.
+G4 The auditor will verify that copies of the Emergency Response Plan are available in the office and off-site, and that key employees know its location.
 The auditor will verify that all named persons on the ER distribution list have a current copy of the ER plan.
 The auditor will accept verbal confirmation that the Emergency Response Plan is also kept off-site.
-For electronic copies on site, the plan must be accessible at all times during business hours.
+For electronic copies on site, the plan must be accessible at all times during.

-NO. PROTOCOL Full Compliance Score Actual Score G5 This Emergency Response Plan has been reviewed and updated (if required) and dated, within the past 12 months to ensure that it contains current updated information.
-20 Observations:
+NO. PROTOCOL: ER Plan Update Full Compliance Score Actual Score G5 This Emergency Response Plan has been reviewed and updated (if required) and dated, within the past 12 months to ensure that it contains current updated information.
+Observations: Mandatory

-Inspect the documentation to see that the ER Plan has been reviewed within the past twelve months to ensure that it contains current updated information.
+G5 Inspect the documentation to see that the ER Plan has been reviewed and dated within the past twelve months to ensure that it contains current updated information.

-NO. PROTOCOL Full Compliance Score Actual Score G6 The employer has established, and prominently displayed at or near telephones, a list of relevant phone numbers and contact persons of product suppliers, local emergency services and agencies, management, employees, owner and the poison control centre.
-Observations: 10
+NO. PROTOCOL: Emergency Phone Numbers Full Compliance Score Actual Score G6 The employer has established, and prominently displayed a list of relevant phone numbers and contact persons of product suppliers, local emergency services and agencies, management, employees, owner and the poison control centre.
+Mandatory

-G6 The Auditor will observe (usually posted near telephones) emergency telephone contacts clearly posted throughout the facility.
+G6 The Auditor will observe emergency telephone contacts clearly posted throughout the facility.
 These numbers may include those of product suppliers, local police, fire, ambulance, poison control centres, management, and staff contact numbers.
 Note that the AWSA website (www.awsa.ca) lists most industry emergency response contact numbers.

-NO. PROTOCOL Full Compliance Score Actual Score G7 Using the site's ER Plan, the management of this facility has conducted: a) at least one tabletop exercise on a simulated emergency over the past 12 months. b) At least one physical drill on a simulated emergency every calendar year.
-Observations: 10 20
+NO. PROTOCOL: ER Drill Full Compliance Score Actual Score G7 Using the site's ER Plan , the management of this facility has conducted at least one simulated exercise of the emergency response plan annually.
+Observations : Mandatory

-Inspect documentation on the last test of the ER Plan.
+G7 Inspect documentation on the last test of the ER Plan.
 What, if any, enhancements to the plan were made as a result of the test?
 Who was involved in the test?
 [Reference F2].
-AWSA Emergency Response video is available for training purposes.
-A response to a false alarm will not be considered an E/R drill.